alecrios/accessible-menu/README.md

 ### Events

-If you need to run certain functions based on menu behavior, you can listen for events on the menu element.
+If you need to run certain functions according to menu behavior, you can listen for events on the menu element.
 When the menu opens, it dispatches `menuopen`.
 When the menu closes, it dispatches `menuclose`.
 See the example below:

 ``` js
 const menu = document.querySelector('.menu');